 "Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" for commercial loans by Citibank, N. A. (or successor) as established by the administrative body of such bank having responsibility, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

+"Joint Operating Agreement" means that certain Joint Operating Agreement by and among ___________ dated August ____, 1999.

-"Maintenance Operations" means those normal and routine repairs and maintenance, installation and construction activities, excluding initial construction of the first compressor installed in accordance with Exhibit "F," with respect to any Field Services, Transporter's Pipeline and related facilities or of third parties pipelines and facilities and which are required to be carried out from time to time.
+"Maintenance Operations" means those normal and routine repairs and maintenance, installation and construction activities, excluding initial construction of the first compressor installed in accordance with Exhibit "F," with respect to any Field Services, Transporter's Pipeline and related facilities or of third party pipelines and facilities and which are required to be carried out from time to time.

 "Mcf" means 1,000 cubic feet of Gas at a pressure of 14.73 p.s.i.a. and at a temperature of 60 degrees Fahrenheit.
 "Bcf" means one million Mcf.